-The effectiveness of the program launched a little more than six months ago is evidenced by the steady increase in the number of concluded mortgage agreements.
-According to the Agency for the Development of Human Capital in the Far East and the Arctic (ARCHK), by June 1, 2020, banks received more than 29 thousand applications, which resulted in the conclusion of almost 7,8 thousand contracts for 27 billion rubles (average size loan, therefore, amounted to 3,46 million rubles).
+The effectiveness of the program launched a little more than half a year ago is evidenced by the steady increase in the number of mortgage agreements concluded.
+According to the Agency for the Development of Human Capital in the Far East and the Arctic (ARCHK), by June 1, 2020, banks had received more than 29 thousand applications, as a result of which almost 7,8 thousand contracts were concluded for 27 billion rubles (average size the loan, thus, amounted to 3,46 million rubles).

 Since in 95% of cases the object of mortgage transactions was the “primary”, an additional effect of the program is the development of the construction industry in the Far Eastern Federal District.
 Already, developers from the western regions of the country are showing interest in the construction of residential real estate in the Far East.

-It is possible that the delayed effect of the program may also be the attraction of young people to the region from outside the Far Eastern Federal District.
-Although among the goals of this tool, the initial attraction of new residents to the Far East did not appear, but applications from outside the macro-region are received and processed.
-According to ARCHK, there are currently 99 such “external” applications, of which five have already turned into loans issued totaling 15,84 million rubles.
-The numbers are rather modest, but the fact itself is important: people who do not have a Far Eastern registration try a new tool, and they are not stopped by the obligation to receive such a registration.
-In this context, the legal relationship of the “Far Eastern mortgage” with the “Far Eastern hectare” described above is important, since it is the integrated use of versatile benefits and mechanisms that can make living in the Far Eastern Federal District more attractive.
+It is possible that attracting young people to the region from outside the Far Eastern Federal District may become a delayed effect of the program.
+Although initially attracting new residents to the Far East was not among the goals of this tool, applications from outside the macroregion are received and processed.
+According to the ARCHK, there are 99 such “external” applications at the moment, of which five have already turned into issued loans totaling 15,84 million rubles.
+The figures are rather modest, but the fact itself is important: the new instrument is being tried by people who do not have a Far Eastern registration, and they are not stopped by the obligation to obtain such a registration.
+In this context, the above-described legal relationship of the “Far Eastern mortgage” with the “Far Eastern hectare” is important, since it is the integrated use of versatile benefits and mechanisms that can make living in the Far Eastern Federal District more attractive.

 At the same time, the coin has a downside.
 High attention to the program and active applications for mortgages led to an increase in property prices in the cities of the Far Eastern Federal District.
 According to the information portal "World of Apartments", in the first quarter of 2020, the average price per square meter. meter “primary” in Khabarovsk increased by 6,7%.
 In Vladivostok, this indicator, according to Avito.Real Estate, amounted to 5,4%.
 Moreover, in the capital of Primorye, the average price per square meter. meters in the new building reached the figure of 123 rubles, overtaking such seemingly demanded cities of St. Petersburg (307 rubles), Sochi (112 rubles) and Sevastopol (449 rubles).
 While maintaining the current growth rate, by the end of 109 the price per square meter. meters in the Vladivostok new building is at risk of rising by 376%, despite the fact that for the whole of 75203, prices rose by only 2020%.

-Personal experience of the author’s participation in the “Far Eastern mortgage” confirms: the market has gone up.
-For example, the price of square. meters in a one-room apartment in a building under construction in a residential area of Vladivostok in January-March increased from 102 to 111 thousand rubles.
-Actual growth was nearly 9% per quarter!
-One of the Khabarovsk developers in January offered the author a one-room apartment at a price of 60 thousand rubles per square meter. meter, in March, a “square” in the same apartment was already worth 65 thousand rubles, and in May - 75 thousand.
+The personal experience of the author's participation in the "Far Eastern mortgage" confirms that the market has gone up.
+For example, the price of sq. meters in a one-room apartment in a building under construction in a residential area of Vladivostok in January-March increased from 102 to 111 thousand rubles.
+Actual growth was almost 9% for the quarter!
+One of the Khabarovsk developers in January offered the author a one-room apartment at a price of 60 thousand rubles per square meter. meter, in March a "square" in the same apartment was already worth 65 thousand rubles, and in May - 75 thousand.
 That is, specifically for this object, the price increase for the first quarter was 8,3%, and for five months - 25%.

 The situation reached the point where Yury Trutnev, deputy prime minister and presidential envoy to the Far Eastern Federal District, instructed regional leaders to monitor housing prices in new buildings.
 The authorities of the subjects, despite the lack of direct levers of influence on the situation, report a slowdown in price increases.